gitWayneZhang/my_Spark/README.md

 # Jupyer Notebook using ESRI built-in [Spark](https://spark.apache.org/).

-This notebook has some references from  github [ESRI Spark notebook](https://github.com/mraad/spark-esri)  to demonstrate the spatial binning of AIS data around the port of Miami using Apache Spark.
+This notebook has some references from  github Mansour Raad of ESRI [ESRI Spark notebook](https://github.com/mraad/spark-esri)  to demonstrate the spatial binning of AIS data around the port of Miami using Apache Spark.
 Mansour's notebook creates the spatila bining inside ArcGIS Pro.
 What I tried is to use notebook outside ArcGIS Pro.

 The AIS broadcast data is in a FileGeodatabase that can be download from [here](https://marinecadastre.gov/ais).